dy/piezo/README.md

 _Web Audio_ is unreliable - it has unpredictable pauses, glitches and so on, so <q>audio is better handled in WASM worklet</q> ([@stagas](https://github.com/stagas)).
 Besides, audio processing in general has no cross-platform solution, various environments deal with audio differently, some don't have audio processing at all.

-_Mel_ attempts to fill that gap, providing a common layer for audio processing.
-It is personal attempt in language design - with foundation from C, JS, Python, Scala and bits of inspiration from everywhere.
-It's easy tap into WASM, which enables code for browsers, [audio/worklets](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor/process), web-workers, nodejs, [embedded systems](https://github.com/bytecodealliance/wasm-micro-runtime) and any other envs.
+_Ylang_ attempts to fill that gap, providing a common layer for audio processing.
+It is personal attempt of language design - what if JS had groups, ranges and had no clutter?
+WASM target gives max performance and compatibility - browsers, [audio/worklets](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor/process), web-workers, nodejs, [embedded systems](https://github.com/bytecodealliance/wasm-micro-runtime) etc.

 <!--
 ### Principles